dudash/rhde-mapvizthing/webapp/README.md

 With that in place, you can use the values in your code like `console.log(process.env.ENV_1);`

-## How to deploy
+## How to build containers to deploy this
 Still working on getting this into containers the easy way.
 It's webpacked so you have options.
+Most likely github actions will the to automation and push to Quay.io

 ## Thanks and references
 * Thanks to jkeohan for this example code: https://codesandbox.io/s/d3-streetball-mecca-map-only-rsqpv?file=/src/components/Map/index_react_renders_map.js:0-2172